ImperialCollegeLondon/sharpy/docs/source/content/capabilities.md

 # Capabilities
-This is just the tip of the iceberg, possibilities are nearly endless and once you understand how SHARPys modularity works, you will be capable of running very complex simulations.
+This is just the tip of the iceberg, possibilities are nearly endless and once you understand how SHARPy's modular interface works, you will be capable of running very complex simulations.

 ## Very flexible aircraft nonlinear aeroelasticity